iisti/cybersecuritybase-project/README.md

 3. Set "URL to attack" to field http://localhost:8080
 4. After attacks have started bombarding the site, you can stop the attack.
 5. Right click from the left panel: Sites -> http://localhost:8080 -> POST:login(_csrf,password...
-	-> Attack -> Fuzz
+6. and select: Attack -> Fuzz
-6. Set username mike by highlighting ZAP and clicking Add, Type is Strings
+7. Set username mike by highlighting ZAP and clicking Add, Type is Strings
-7. Set password list by downloading https://raw.githubusercontent.com/danielmiessler/SecLists/master/Passwords/darkweb2017-top1000.txt and then select ZAP of password and click Add, Type is File
+8. Set password list by downloading https://raw.githubusercontent.com/danielmiessler/SecLists/master/Passwords/darkweb2017-top1000.txt and then select ZAP of password and click Add, Type is File
-8. Select from Options tab "Follow Redirects" checkbox
+9. Select from Options tab "Follow Redirects" checkbox
-9. Start Fuzzer
+10. Start Fuzzer
-10. Check from column "Size Resp.Body" which password has unique size. qwertyuiop password should be the only one with size 535 bytes, which means in this case that the password has been found.
+11. Check from column "Size Resp.Body" which password has unique size. qwertyuiop password should be the only one with size 535 bytes, which means in this case that the password has been found.

 ### FIX:
 Enable feature that failed login attempts are registered and if there are over 3 attempts account gets locked.